patscott/DarkStars/README.md

 Unpack the tar file to a directory of your choice, cd to DarkStars/run and type './mkdark'.
-If you've got the Intel fortran compiler, and are running on an x86 machine, then everything *should* go smoothly.
+If you've got the Intel or GNU fortran compiler, and are running on an x86 machine, then everything *should* go smoothly.
 If not, edit DarkStars/make/makefile to suit your compiler and architecture.
 Users should probably do this